tcfraser/tcfraser.github.io/about.md

 latex: none
 ---

 My name is officially *Thomas Coolican Fraser*, however everyone calls me by my first two initials *TC*.
 I am currently studying Mathematical Physics at the University of Waterloo.
-I'm really interesting in all sorts of Mathematics, Physics and Computer Science.
+I'm really interested in all sorts of Mathematics, Physics and Computer Science.
 Long term I hope to become a theoretical physicist.

 My other hobbies include graphic design, video creation/editting, and playing guitar.